Getty Images/iStockphoto

 Tip

-Organizations may need certain kinds of archival data -- such as customer records and legal documents -- to support future demands for evidence in litigation or auditing activities.
 Retention of data, systems, databases, security parameters and other information resources is an essential part of data management and data protection.
-This process differs from normal data backups that organizations may use more frequently in daily business operations.
+This process differs from normal data backups that organizations might use more frequently in daily business operations.

 What to include in a data retention and destruction policy

-• have input from internal departments for their retention and destruction requirements;
+• Have input from internal departments for their retention and destruction requirements.

-• be regularly scheduled;
+• Be regularly scheduled.

-• define procedures and resources for retention and destruction;
+• Define resources for retention and destruction.

-• identify the frequency of retention and destruction activities;
+• Identify the frequency of retention and destruction activities.

-• define a means of validating that retention and destruction activities were successful.
+• Define a means of validating that retention and destruction activities were successful.

 IT organizations should consider the following issues when developing data retention and destruction policies:

-• procedures for data retention and destruction;
+• Procedures for data retention and destruction.

-• technologies for data retention and destruction;
+• Technologies for data retention and destruction.

-• types of data and systems to retain and the associated metrics;
+• Types of data and systems to retain and the associated metrics.

-• circumstances under which organizations can destroy data media and systems;
+• Circumstances under which organizations can destroy data media and systems.

-• network infrastructure requirements to ensure organizations can complete retention activities;
+• Network infrastructure requirements to ensure organizations can complete retention activities.

-• professional staff, both internal and external, charged with executing retention and destruction activities;
+• Professional staff, both internal and external, charged with executing retention and destruction activities.

-• emergency procedures if data retention and destruction activities are compromised;
+• Emergency procedures if data retention and destruction activities are compromised.

 Complete the data retention and destruction policy template